-And “technically” be correct, but even though you may be right doesn’t mean that you’re going to change an insurance companies opinion about Hang Gliding, which means that we’re just going to have to “play along” and true to work within the rules/guidelines we’re given.
+And “technically” be correct, but even though you may be right, it doesn’t mean that you’re going to change an insurance company’s opinion about Hang Gliding, which means that we’re just going to have to “play along” and be true to work within the rules/guidelines we’re given.

-It’s probably safe to say that Hang Gliding isn’t the “easiest” sport in the world, after all, it looks like it takes quite a bit of skill to manage one’s position in the sky without crashing down.
+It’s probably safe to say that Hang Gliding isn’t the “easiest” sport in the world; after all, it seems it takes quite a bit of skill to manage one’s position in the sky without crashing down.
 This is one more reason why a life insurance company will want to learn more about you and your skill level.
 Because they certainly don’t want to insure a “bad” hang glider, do they?

 What kind of information will the insurance companies ask me or be interested in?

 Typical questions you’ll likely be asked may include:

 - How often do you Hang glide or Paraglide?